 The protruding cone of the red warning light flashed from its ceiling mount above, a signal only used when a serious ship-compromising emergency was occurring.

 Tom could hear the hiss of suction, the air filters perhaps, draining the interior hull.
-Yes, he could feel his breathlessness, and it wasn’t just the fear.
+He could feel his breathlessness, and it wasn’t just the fear.
 He stepped toward the one console in the rec-room, but she blocked his path, her arms wide like she was trying to catch him.
-She had no expression anymore, as if she had dumped that code entirely.
-When he stepped right, she blocked right – when he stepped left, she blocked left, crabbing side to side and facing him head on, like a predator.

-“Get out of my way,” he gasped.
+“Cindy, please get out of my way,” he gasped.
 She did not answer, and he collapsed awkwardly onto his knees – weak, grappling at his throat and wheezing irregularly.

 He fell forward like a tree felled for timber.